About Me

 Thanks to John Norfor (on the microphone in the above photo) for inviting me to speak, and to a great audience for participating.

-9 Responses to “Questions to be Answered from AIM, August 23rd”
+9 thoughts on “Questions to be Answered from AIM, August 23rd”

 Thank you for a most insightful presentation at AIM.
 I downloaded the presentation but was unable to access it. could you send me the presentation in ppt?